kalte0/BMC-CS-151.github.io/labs/Lab02.md

 ### 2.4 Inserting

 We will create two `insert` methods.
-The first will take in an item and insert the item at the begining of the `ExpandableArray`.
+The first will take in an item and insert the item at the **begining** of the `ExpandableArray`.
 The second will take in an item and a location and insert the item in the specified location.
 When a user inserts an item in the array, make sure to move shift elements up or down to maintain our rule of always storing an element whose list index is `i` at index `i` of the array.

-If the user specifies an index such that there would be empty spaces in the `ExpandableArray`, throw an `IndexOutOfBoundsException` error, we want to guarantee that our `ExpandableArray` is dense, meaning that there should be no empty slots between any data in our `ExpandableArray`.
+For the insert method which takes an index to insert at, ensure that the index is valid.
+If the user specifies an invalid index, throw an `IndexOutOfBoundsException` error.
+An index is invalid if does not correspond to an element in the array.
+If our underlying array is of size 20, but only 4 of them are filled, any index > 3 is invalid.

 Your error should include an informative message.
 Similar to how the follow code